-Northern Arizona University uses the "IP" grade for courses that, by their content and requirements, normally require more time than the term or session for which you have enrolled.
+Northern Arizona University uses the "IP" grade for courses that, by their content and requirements, normally require more time than the term or session for which a student has enrolled.
 NAU recognizes the following graduate courses as appropriate for the "IP" grade: final project (689), thesis (699), dissertation (799), field work experience, and internship.

-A student, who, for reasons beyond the student's control, is unable to complete course requirements during the instructional period, may petition the instructor for a grade of Incomplete.
+A student, who, for reasons beyond the student's control, is unable to complete course requirements during the instructional period, may make a request or submit a petition to (depending on the department’s process and/or policy) the instructor for a grade of Incomplete (“I”).
 The student must be passing the course and must have completed a majority of the course.
-Non-attendance, poor performance, or intentions to repeat the course do not justfiy issuance of an Incomplete grade.
-Instructors cannot assign an Incomplete grade unless agreed upon before the course ends.
+Non-attendance, poor performance, or intentions to repeat the course do not justify issuance of an “I” grade.
+Instructors cannot assign an “I” grade unless the terms to resolve the Incomplete are finalized and an Incomplete Contract is completed before the course ends.

-If the instructor approves the petition to give an Incomplete grade, the student and the instructor must complete a written agreement using the Incomplete Contract form, located on the Registrar’s Office website.
+If the instructor approves the request or petition to give an Incomplete grade, the student and the instructor must complete a written agreement using the Incomplete Contract, Graduate form, located on the Registrar’s Office website.
 This form will specify course work to be completed by the student and due dates, in order for the Incomplete grade to be replaced with a grade for the completed course.
-The form must include the course requirements to be completed and the due dates.
 Due dates may not extend further than 12 months from the end of the term in which the student was enrolled in the course.

 The original form must be signed by the instructor and the student, after which a copy is filed in the office of the unit that offered the course.
 Both the instructor and student should retain copies of the approved agreement.
 Once the specified due date in the contract has passed, the instructor will grade the work submitted by the student and submit a grade change form to the Registrar's Office.